WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/html_intro.md

 * Way of designing the structure of a web page

-* Any web page you see -- HTML (AND often a bunch of other stuff making things happen in the background, allowing you to interact with it)
+* Any web page you see -- HTML ...
+AND often a bunch of other stuff making things happen in the background, allowing you to interact with it
   * This week you'll see some of those pieces
   * First, just HTML

 * Syntax & syntax errors possible here

-* Syntax of "Tags" that make something
+* Syntax of "tags" that make structure / formatting / images appear

 * A general reference for HTML: https://www.w3schools.com/html/
   * (Coding -- all about looking things up and figuring stuff out -- NOT memorizing)